bobberdolle1/CoinFlow/README.md

 > 📦 **New to setup?** Check our [Complete Installation Guide](./docs/INSTALLATION.md) for step-by-step instructions including Python, Poetry, and Docker installation from scratch!

 #### **Prerequisites**
-- Python 3.11 or higher
+- Python 3.12 or higher
 - Poetry (Python dependency manager)
 - Telegram Bot Token from [@BotFather](https://t.me/BotFather)
+- Ollama with Qwen3-8B model (optional, for AI features)

 #### **Quick Start**